US Capitol secured, 4 dead after rioters stormed the halls of Congress to block Biden's win - KRDO

 Multiple bombs detonated safely

-A pipe bomb was found at the Republican National Committee’s headquarters earlier Wednesday, an RNC official told CNN.
+A pipe bomb was found at the Republican National Committee’s headquarters, a RNC official told CNN.
 The device was found on the ground outside, along the wall of the headquarters.
 It was safely detonated by the police, the RNC official said.

-At least two suspected pipe bombs were rendered safe by law enforcement, including the one at the building that houses RNC offices and one in the US Capitol complex, a federal law enforcement official told CNN.
+At least two suspected pipe bombs were rendered safe by law enforcement — the one at the building that houses RNC offices and one in the US Capitol complex, a federal law enforcement official told CNN.
 The official said these were real explosive devices and they were detonated safely.

 The Democratic National Committee was also evacuated after a suspicious package was being investigated nearby, a Democratic source familiar with the matter told CNN.
 The party had preemptively closed the building ahead of the protests, the source said, but a few security and essential personnel were evacuated.

-Near the scene where one of the pipe bombs was found Wednesday, police found a vehicle and detained a suspect, and found a rifle and as many as 10 Molotov cocktails, according to a federal law enforcement official.
+Near the scene where one of the pipe bombs was found Wednesday, police detained a suspect and found a vehicle with a rifle and as many as 10 Molotov cocktails, according to a federal law enforcement official.
 Investigators are working to determine whether there’s a connection to the bombs found earlier.

 This story has been updated with additional developments on Wednesday.